Andrejkf/solution_advanced_lane_finding/report_template.md

 3.2.1.
 One image of ROI was selected.
 (Cell 42 in Jupyter notebook)

 3.2.2.
 Hough transform is applied to binary image Region of Interest with function cv2.HoughLinesP().
 (Cell 49 in Jupyter notebook)
-3.2.3. to define the source and destination points the output heigh of points was defined as 0.4 * imghigh (cell 52
+3.2.3. to define the source and destination points the output heigh of points was defined as *0.4 * imghigh*  (cell 52 Jupyter notebook) for top_rigth and top_left vertices

 The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner: